 5. Training: Not all States Require Credentialing

 Some states require dental assistants to graduate from an accredited program and pass an exam.
 Most programs are offered by community colleges, although they also may be offered by vocational or technical schools.
+See a list of all state dental boards to find out what the requirements are in your state.

 Many dental assisting programs take about 1 year to complete and lead to a certificate or diploma.
 Programs that last 2 years are less common and lead to an associate’s degree.
 The Commission on Dental Accreditation (CODA), part of the American Dental Association, accredits about 250 dental assisting training programs.